 Incidentally, there is no mathematical formula to estimate such type of risk.
 However, there is a roundabout way to calculate this.
 This way, it is derived from deducting systemic risk from the overall risk.
 Or, we can use beta to measure this risk.

-At the time of investing, an investor may be aware of some of the risks that a company may face.
+At the time of investing, an investor may be aware of some of the risks a company may face.
 But, it is almost impossible for investors to know all the future risks that a company may be exposed to.
-Therefore, it is very important for an investor to diversify his or her portfolio across industries and firms in order to reduce his or her risk.
+Therefore, it is very important for an investor to diversify their portfolio across industries and firms to reduce their risk.

 Example of Unsystematic Risk

 Suppose, for example, the transport operators call for a strike.
 And, if you hold shares in the transport industry, your investments will get a direct hit due to the effects of this unsystematic risk.
 However, if your investments are not concentrated in the transport industry alone.
-Rather it is well diversified across other industries/firms, then the impact of the strike on the overall portfolio investments will be very less or minimal.
+Instead, if it is well-diversified across other industries/firms, then the impact of the strike on the overall portfolio investments will be very less or minimal.
 Of course, the extent of the impact will depend upon the quantum of investments in this industry vis-a-vis the overall investments.
-In such a case, you can add airline stock, or railway stock to diversify your portfolio.
+In such a case, you can add airline stock or railway stock to diversify your portfolio.